jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 Nagel's book spends much of this time probing areas in which science, and therefore materialistic philosphy has fallen short, and posits that there are unseen aspects of reality that are involved.
-This problem is not the fact that philosophers have these theories; it's the fact that this theory claims a very large number of them, whom will not countenance any alternatives:
+The problem is not the fact that philosophers have these materialist theories, but the fact that so many philosophers, scientists and serious thinkers will will not countenance any alternatives:

    My target is a comprehensive, speculative world picture that is reached by extrapolation from some of the discoveries of biology,